Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 | Plan with guardrails | Total value vs. total cost | Budget review, competitive feature gap |

-The commoditization curve accelerates this.
-Model costs drop roughly 10x every 18 months.
-When you price per token, every cost reduction puts direct downward pressure on your revenue.
-Plan-based pricing decouples your revenue from the model cost curve.
-When inference gets cheaper, your margins improve.
-The customer sees the same bill.
-You capture the efficiency gain instead of passing it through.
+Commoditization accelerates this.
+Model costs drop roughly 10x every 18 months, and when you price per token, every cost reduction puts direct downward pressure on your revenue.
+Plan-based pricing decouples your revenue from the model cost curve: when inference gets cheaper your margins improve, the customer sees the same bill, and you capture the efficiency gain instead of passing it through.

 Where the Market Actually Landed

-Hybrid pricing adoption surged from 27% to 41% in 2025 and is projected to reach 61% by end of 2026.
-Pure seat-based pricing dropped from 21% to 15% over the same period.
-The market is not choosing between seats and usage.
-It is choosing both.
+Hybrid pricing adoption surged from 27% to 41% in 2025 and is projected to reach 61% by end of 2026, while pure seat-based pricing dropped from 21% to 15% over the same period.
+The market isn't choosing between seats and usage.
+It's choosing both.

-HubSpot moved its Breeze AI agents from $1.00 per conversation to $0.50 per resolved conversation in April 2026.
-Activity to outcomes.
-Intercom charges $0.99 per resolution but bundles it with per-seat helpdesk pricing.
-Predictable base, variable outcome layer.
-Notion bundled AI into its Business tier entirely in May 2025, eliminating the per-member add-on and absorbing AI cost into a single forecastable line item.
+HubSpot moved its Breeze AI agents from $1.00 per conversation to $0.50 per resolved conversation in April 2026, shifting from activity to outcomes.
+Intercom charges $0.99 per resolution but bundles it with per-seat helpdesk pricing, a predictable base with a variable outcome layer on top.
+Notion bundled AI into its Business tier entirely in May 2025, absorbing AI cost into a single forecastable line item.

 Each moved toward more predictability, not less.